Accession of Bangladesh to ASEAN: Early history

 In the late 1970s, Bangladesh's President Ziaur Rahman explored the possibility of joining the Association of Southeast Asian Nations (ASEAN) as a means to broaden the country's alliances.
 Following his rise to power via a 1975 coup d'état, Ziaur Rahman sought ASEAN membership in an effort to legitimize his new administration on the international stage.
 Bangladesh formally applied to join ASEAN, but this request was turned down by the existing Southeast Asian members.
-ASEAN's refusal stemmed on the grounds of maintaining organizational cohesion, particularly due to concerns over Bangladesh's governance structure at the time, not long after the coup d'état.
+ASEAN's refusal stemmed from the grounds of maintaining organizational cohesion, particularly due to concerns over Bangladesh's governance structure at the time, not long after the coup d'état.
 ASEAN also held wariness toward expanding westward.

 Having been rebuffed by ASEAN, Bangladesh turned its focus to building its own regional bloc.
 In May 1980, Ziaur Rahman formally proposed the creation of a South Asian cooperative forum, drawing inspiration from ASEAN's success.
-He consulted leaders of India, Nepal, Sri Lanka and others on forming an "ASEAN-like" organization for South Asia.
+He consulted leaders of India, Nepal, Sri Lanka, and others on forming an "ASEAN-like" organization for South Asia.
 This initiative led to the founding of the South Asian Association for Regional Cooperation (SAARC) in 1985, with Bangladesh as a co-founder.
 Zia would be honoured by the South Asian Association for Regional Cooperation for his statesmanship and vision.
 Throughout the 1980s, Bangladesh remained outside ASEAN and instead prioritized SAARC for regional collaboration.
 During this period there were no further Bangladeshi attempts to join ASEAN, as the country concentrated on the new South Asian forum and strengthening bilateral ties with Southeast Asian nations separately.